 Why is it still called the Basic Law and not the constitution?

 The West German minister presidents feared that a constitution written as the foundation document of a new state could deepen the division of Germany into East and West.
 The constitution was to be of a provisional nature and would only be valid during the division until unity had been restored.
 That is why it was called the Basic Law.

 The text was prepared by a committee of experts and civil servants.
 This so-called constitutional convention met for almost two weeks in August 1948 at Herrenchiemsee Castle in Bavaria.
 The parliaments of the federal states also played a central role: individual MPs were appointed to form a Parliamentary Council which would further develop the constitutional convention’s draft and pass the Basic Law.

 What happened after that?

 A strong chancellor, a strong federal representation, a strong Federal Constitutional Court, a weak federal president – the constitutional convention already specified the key elements of the Basic Law.
 The Parliamentary Council with the representatives of the federal states further sharpened the basic rights and demanded equal rights for women.
 A modern constitutional text was created.
 The guaranteed basic rights include, for instance, the right to freedom of religion, freedom of expression and equality before the law.
 On 8 May 1949 the Parliamentary Council adopted the text and confirmed the law on 23 May in Bonn.

 Has the German Basic Law remained unchanged since then?

 No, it has been changed 62 times, especially alongside increasing ties between the Federal Republic and the West, European integration and German reunification.
-The article on the right of asylum has also been amended.
 Changes to the Basic Law have to be passed with a two-thirds majority by each of the two houses of parliament, the Bundestag and the Bundesrat.